keodevspace/movies-api/README.md

 # Movies Api
-This is a simple RESTful API that allows you to manage movies and their categories.
+This is a simple RESTful API that allows you to manage a best action movies list of all time.

 ![Movie API Swagger url image](MoviesApi/src/assets/movies-api-swagger.png)